 OPPCONCERNED SHEEP BREEDERS SOCIETY

-OPP ERADICATION PROJECT EXPANDING NATIONWIDE
+ERADICATION PROJECT EXPANDING NATIONWIDE

 SEE NEWS & LIBRARY PAGES

 “Let’s suppose that I have a good ewe lamb that I breed to lamb at two years of age.
 She gives me a single, a lovely strong lamb.
 I forgive her for giving me a single since it is her first and she is a twin herself.
 Next year I get twins from her.
 Those are also nice but not quite as good as the previous one.
 That is assumed natural since they are twins.
 Mother is now three and since she raised twins she is not in as good a condition going into breeding as she was the previous year.
 In next lambing—she is now four—she twins again and this time the twins are born a good size but fail to thrive.
 And mother is positively thin after raising these two.
 At this time many would decide to sell the ewe, either (hopefully) to slaughter or to someone looking for cheap breeding stock.
 After all, the ewe is only 4-1/2 years old.
 If she has been sold for breeding, (good buy, she is a twinner and should have a few years left) she will probably be dead two years later.
 This would be a typical OPP ewe.”

 STEFANIA DIGNUM (1945—2007)